4cyne/frontend-project-44/README.md

 ### calculate the arithmetic expression and enter your answer

-- command for run - make brain-calc
+- command for run - "make brain-calc"
 - brain-calc demo: https://asciinema.org/a/iXFoWl16vA1BQVgslrNNPzwa5

 ## brain-even

 ### Answer "yes" if the number is even, otherwise answer "no".'

-- command for run - make brain-even
+- command for run - "make brain-even"
 - https://asciinema.org/a/Z3YnKKvm59YzLjWnwjIbvL9Y7

 ## brain-gcd

 ### Find the greatest common divisor of given numbers.

-- command for run - make brain-gcd
+- command for run - "make brain-gcd"
 - demo: https://asciinema.org/a/lWIYS3cunjWhbrfiMiKEAPUX6

 ## brain-progression

 ### calculate and enter the missing numberю

-- command for run - make brain-progression
+- command for run - "make brain-progression"
 - demo: https://asciinema.org/a/dgg1XxumW15oIzvagXofNteCI

 ## brain-prime

 ### Answer "yes" if given number is prime.
 Otherwise answer "no".

-- command for run - make brain-prime
+- command for run - "make brain-prime"
 - demo: https://asciinema.org/a/Ix4bVzvOwAXL3xUvTL2STCBil